Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Proof of the incremental relative entropy bound

+Thus the corresponding entropy scale is \(R_i(T)\lesssim\theta_{i-1}\).
+If \(r>1\), then \(\sum_i\alpha_i<\infty\), the early weights do not vanish, and \(\theta_i\) need not converge to zero; convergence to the deterministic mean-field limit cannot be expected in general without additional contractive structure. \paragraph{Possible extension to systems with singular interactions.} We briefly comment on singular kernels.
+For mildly singular interactions, one can expect the present incremental strategy to combine with the marginal-entropy/Fisher-information approach developed for classical systems with singular forces; see, for example, \cite{jabin2018quantitative,serfaty2020mean}.
+In such a framework, one would work with time-marginal entropies rather than path-space laws and use integration by parts to compensate the singularity, while keeping track of the directed triangular structure of \eqref{eq:seqSDE}.
+This should also be compatible with uniform-in-time variants on compact state spaces, in the spirit of \cite{guillin2024uniform}.

-To keep the present article to a readable length, we do not attempt to develop this generality here.
-On the other hand, for \emph{strongly singular} kernels (e.g.\ Coulomb interactions), it is less clear to us how to incorporate the modulated energy approach of \cite{serfaty2020mean} or the modulated free energy approach of \cite{bresch2020mean} into the sequential (directed) architecture.
-Understanding how these techniques interact with the sequential structure appears to be an interesting direction for future work.
+We do not pursue this generality here.
+For strongly singular kernels, such as Coulomb-type interactions, it remains less clear how modulated energy or modulated free energy methods \cite{serfaty2020mean,bresch2020mean} should be adapted to the sequential architecture.
+This appears to be an interesting direction for future work.